gardenjs/render-plugin-svelte/README.md

 # render-plugin-svelte

-Plugin for rendering svelte componens in gardenjs
+Plugin for rendering Svelte components in Gardenjs.